Sports and Recreation in Litchfield

 Objects loaned for the exhibit include a megaphone used by the Litchfield Hills Rowing Club, an original snail-shaped mile marker from the Litchfield Hills Road Race, field hockey gear from the Marvelous Mothers team, a championship ball signed by the 1959 Litchfield High School boys basketball team, and a set of wooden golf clubs made by Tom Auchterlonie, a well-known Scottish craftsman also commissioned to make clubs for the Japanese royal family.

-To read more about the sports, leisure activities, and organizations that will be included in the exhibit, click here!
+To read more about the sports, leisure activities, and organizations that are included in the exhibit, click here!

 Village Wine Cellar